GGn0/vaultwarden_backup/README.md

     0 * * * * /<path_to_repo_clone>/dropbox_sync/sync_backups.sh

 > ⚠️ Make sure that the file has a trailing newline!!
+> ⚠️ Make sure that the user for which you setup the crontab has access to all the necessary folders!
 > The [cronjob](https://man7.org/linux/man-pages/man5/crontab.5.html) above uploads the files every hour.
 You can modify the interval according to your needs

 ### Restore backups